 We may also be subject to competition from biosimilar products in Europe.
 To date, 27 biosimilar products have been authorized by the EMA.
 As in the United States the regulatory approval pathway for biosimilar products in Europe is abbreviated.
 A biosimilar sponsor must however still provide all of the preclinical and clinical data required to demonstrate the similarity of their product with the reference product.
 The level of data required is assessed on a case by case basis but it will be less than that required for an original biological product.
 The pathway is more complex than the abridged procedure that may be followed to obtain authorization of a generic version of a non-biological product but it would still allow the biosimilar product to be brought to market more quickly and less expensively than our original product.
-That said, in Europe applications for marketing authorizations in relation to biosimilar products are subject to the same data and market exclusivity as apply to generic non-biologic products so no biosimilar product in Europe does not guarantee that the biosimilar product may be substituted for the reference product.
+That said, in Europe applications for marketing authorizations in relation to biosimilar products are subject to the same data and market exclusivity as apply to generic non-biologic products so no biosimilar product could be approved or placed on the market during the periods such exclusivity applies to our product.
+Marketing authorization of a biosimilar product in Europe does not guarantee that the biosimilar product may be substituted for the reference product.
 Interchangeability of a biosimilar product with the reference product is not assessed by the EMA but this determination is left to each of the member states.
 We cannot know at this stage the extent to which any biosimilar product would be interchangeable with our reference product, and this may vary between member states.